FunkinCrew/Funkin/README.md

 - Replays

 *Ever wanted to show your friend a crazy score?
-Well the replay system lets you do that without recording!*
+Well, the replay system lets you do that without recording videos!*

 **please note the replay system is in beta, and is not 100% accurate YET*

 - Offset

-*Does your headphones have an audio delay?
-Well you can set a note offset in the options menu!*
+*Do your headphones have an audio delay?
+Well, you can set a note offset in the options menu!*

 - Latest FNF Github Features

-*Have you ever seen a feature shown in the github, and you don't know how to build the game?
+*Have you ever seen a feature shown in the GitHub repo, and you don't know how to build the game?
 Well, features from there get ported into here, and then we can add them into this mod and build it for you!*

 **HUGE NOTICE**